-The best family breaks in the world: your essential holiday guide for 2017
+The best family breaks in the world: an essential holiday guide

 The annual getaway with the kids is full of challenges, but don’t let the choice of destination be one of them: here's our handy guide to the best family holidays

 - By Hannah Summers -

 You can’t please everyone on a family holiday… or maybe you can.
 These 12 trips will cater to every type of traveller – big and small – while enabling you to see some epic parts of the world, too.
 Pile on in!

 There are rumours that children can be tricky on planes (I know, you heard it here first).
 If you’ve been there, done that and never want to do it again, then it’s staycation time for you, pal.
 And where better than west Cornwall – specifically White Shores, a gleaming, light-filled beachside-retreat-with-views that sleeps up to 11 people, including nan, grandad, the lot.

 There are white sands and the village of Praa Sands to enjoy, and the Blue Chip Holidays concierge team can help you make the most of the area without the awful faff of planning.
 That’s whether it’s a private group surfing lesson (leave nan on the beach for that one), a trip to Cornwall’s National Seal Sanctuary, horse riding lessons, traffic-free cycling jaunts along woodland trails or a trip to the Minack Theatre, an open-air clifftop venue with performances of Goodnight Mr Tom, Treasure Island and more this year.

 How: Blue Chip Holidays offers three nights at White Shores from £1,331 – the property sleeps 11 people on a self-catering basis. bluechipholidays.co.uk